Miruro-no-kuon/Miruro/README.md

 **⚠️ RESTRICTED USE**

+> [!CAUTION]
-> [!CAUTION] > **Please be aware:** Self-hosting this application is **strictly limited to personal use only**.
+> Self-hosting this application is **strictly limited to personal use only**.
 Commercial utilization is **prohibited**, and the inclusion of advertisements on your self-hosted website may lead to serious consequences, including **potential site takedown measures**.
 Ensure compliance to avoid any legal or operational issues.

 > Deploy **Your Own Miruro** Instance